6 Fun indoor Games & Activities for Multicultural Kids

-Empty boxes are fun and great for physical activity.
+Empty boxes are fun and great for physical activity to play at home.
 There is no right or wrong way to play the box, allow your child to lead their desire, climb in and out, smash, jump.
 Playing hide and seek or paint the box with the markers are some great ideas to interact with your kids.

-Hopscotch Hop Skip Jump helps children to master body control, and to manage body rhythm.
+Hopscotch helps children to master body control, and to manage body rhythm.
 The movements of jumping the boxes involved in building body strength, body balance, eye-hand coordination.
-Most importantly, it is easy to implement at home as it does not require too big of a space.
+Most importantly, it is easy to implement as an indoor game and activity as it does not require too much space.

 3. Create Storyboard from Reuse & Recycle Unwanted Toys